-Now the seller will upload JSON to the Invoice Registration Portal, either directly or via third-party software, for each of the invoices, along with IRN.
+Now the seller will upload JSON to the IRP, either directly or via 3rd party software, for each of the invoices, along with Invoice Registration Portal.

 Stage 4: Sign and Authenticate

-If it’s not already uploaded by the supplier, IRP will validate the hash / IRN attached to JSON, or generate an IRN.
+If it’s not already uploaded by the supplier, Invoice Registration Portal will validate the hash / IRN attached to JSON, or generate an Invoice Registration Portal.

 Then, it verifies the file against GST’s central registry.